Europe keeps Solheim Cup after first-ever tie against US. Home-crowd favorite Ciganda thrives again

-The U.S. needed a win to get the trophy back after two consecutive losses against the Europeans in the top team event in women’s golf.
-Europe has never won three in a row against the Americans.
+The U.S. needed a win to get the trophy back after two consecutive losses against Europe in the top team event in women’s golf.
+The Europeans had never previously won three in a row against the Americans.

-The teams split the decisive singles match to finish tied 14-14 with Europe doing just enough to keep the trophy.
+The teams split the 12 decisive singles matches to finish tied 14-14 with Europe doing just enough to keep the trophy.

-Ciganda, the only Spaniard in the European team, came up with two superb approach shots on the closing holes and made the short putts for consecutive birdies that secured the clinching 14th point for Europe.
+Ciganda, the only Spaniard in the European team, came up with two superb approach shots on the closing holes and made the near tap-in putts for consecutive birdies that secured the clinching 14th point for Europe.

 She beat Nelly Korda 2 and 1 for her fourth straight victory after sitting out the opening session on Friday morning.
 She was the only player to win four matches this week.